AdiHasani/Search-Saver/README.md

     "twitterAccessTokenSecret": "Your_Twitter_Access_Token_SECRET"
     }
     ```
 4. `cd ..` &&  `npm run dev:init`

 ## Development server

 Run `npm run dev` for a dev server that runs on port 4000 if you want to change the port you can do it in the `server.js` file in the root directory.
 The app will automatically reload if you change any of the source files.
 Default port is 3000 for the React APP.
 You can manualy open it by typing `http://localhost:3000/` in the browser.
-If you want to change the port depends on your enviorment but you can do it at react-app package.json by changing react script
+If you want to change the port depends on your enviorment but you can do it at react-app package.json by changing react script:

 from: `"react": "react-scripts start",`

 to: `"react": "PORT=XXXX react-scripts start",`

 if this dosnt work for you try to create `.env.local` file in the react-app folder